Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Biden was just eager to roll over for everything that Israel wanted.

-Uh Trump at least has some of America's interests in mind with all that.
+Trump at least has some of America's interests in mind with all that.

-He gets a lot more done than most.
+Yeah, he gets a lot more done than most.

-My only thing is that he does seem to talk about it all like it's uh a New York property deal.
+My only thing is that he does seem to talk about it all like it's a New York property deal.

-You know, like we took it to the Iranians, it looks like they want a deal, we can maybe get a deal done.
+You know, like we're talking to the Iranians, it looks like they want a deal.

-It's like it's it's it's more than that, right?
+It's like it's more than that, right?

 It's thousands of years of sort of ethno-religious conflict.

-It's not it's not like that.
+It's not like that.

 I mean, everyone knows that.

-I'm not you know, that's not a great insight, but that's just how Trump often seems to talk about it.
+I'm not, you know, that's not a great insight, but that's just how Trump often seems to talk about it.

-And and and with that, already in this article and others that I've got here, the there are other reports that within Gaza, a few days after the you know, the peace has finally been declared, we've got the ceasefire, we're getting the negotiations, Israeli hostages have been released back to their bat families in Israel, or the bodies have been re-interned back over to Israel and Hamas and Gaza have had some of the Palestinians released back to them.
+And with that, already in this article and others that I've got here, there are other reports that within Gaza, a few days after the, you know, the peace has finally been declared.

 There have been videos shared online.

-Uh I have not seen them myself.
+I have not seen them myself.

-Supposedly they are quite gruesome, where Hamas militants are conducting seminary uh summary executions of men who it's accused of being criminals and collaborators with Israel in the middle of a public square, and uh in Israel crowds cheering and being highly supportive and showing for the most part that yeah, Hamas is the only game in town.
+Supposedly, they are quite gruesome where Hamas militants are conducting summary executions of men who it's accused of being criminals and collaborators with Israel in the middle of a public square.

 Within Gaza.